Clay-Ferguson/quantizr/QuantaAgent/docs/developer-notes.md

     pip freeze > requirements.txt

+    -- or --
+    This more portable version which will work better in docker because there's no paths coded into it.

+    pip list --format=freeze | grep -v "file:" > requirements.txt

 To install the current requirements that are published with this project run this:

     pip install -r requirements.txt